 Many other people decide to skip the franchise route and to go into business themselves, feeling that they can create their own valuable brand-name.
 Many enjoy the freedom of going-it-solo.
 In either case, it is totally a personal decision.

-Since franchises often come with their own guidelines and rules, this article is probably more valuable to non-franchises, however we hope that some principles will be valuable in either case, however.
+Since franchises often come with their own guidelines and rules, this article is probably more informative to non-franchises.
+However, we hope that some principles will be valuable in either case.

 Location, location, location... and demographics

-As the old adage goes, location really is everything, and can really make or break this type of business.
-Simply finding a cheap, inexpensive building with large floor space and high-ceilings (very important, mind you) will not bring the public to your door.
-Contrary to another popular saying, if you build it doesn’t necessarily mean they’ll come.
+As the old adage goes, location really is everything and can make or break this type of business.
+Simply finding an inexpensive building with large floor space and high-ceilings (very important, mind you) will not bring the public to your door.
+Contrary to another popular saying, if you build it, it doesn’t necessarily mean they’ll come.